Register

 If you are interested in taking part in the study or if you would like more information, please contact the study team at 206-598-3294.
 You can also contact us using the online forms at www.orccastudy.org.

-Any competitive (collegiate, semi-professional, professional, elite, national) athlete age 18-<35 who has a cardiovascular diagnosis associated with sudden cardiac arrest or cardiac abnormality of uncertain significance.
-This also includes athletes that returned to sport, stopped, or were excluded from sport.
+Any competitive (high school, collegiate, semi-professional, professional, elite, national) athlete aged 14 to <35 who has a cardiovascular diagnosis associated with sudden cardiac arrest or cardiac abnormality of uncertain significance.
+This also includes athletes that returned to sport, stopped, or were excluded from sport participation.

 All study data are stored on secure, encrypted servers at the University of Washington.
 All of the information you provide will be confidential.
 Individuals and even the team someone is on would not be identifiable in this dataset.

-No – the research study data will not be sold to any other entity.
+Your data will never be sold to another entity.

 The information that we obtain from you for this study might be used for future studies or shared with another researcher.
 We will remove anything that might identify you from the information before sharing any research study data.